 - 1. The Board of Directors have, pursuant to resolutions passed at its meeting held on March 5, 2024 has approved the Issue, subject to the approval by the shareholders of the Company under Section 62(1)(c) of the Companies Act 2013. - 2.
 The Issue of Equity share has been authorized by a special resolution adopted pursuant to section 62(1)(c) of the Companies Act 2013, at an Annual General Meeting held on March 7, 2024. - 3.
-Board of Directors has, pursuant to a resolution dated April 9, 2024 authorized our Company to take necessary action for filing the Red Herring Prospectus, board resolution dated June 24th, 2024 for filing of Red Herring Prospectus, and board resolution dated July 02, 2024 for filing of the Propsectus, with NSE Emerge and RoC
+Board of Directors has, pursuant to a resolution dated April 9, 2024 authorized our Company to take necessary action for filing the Draft Red Herring Prospectus and dated [•] for filing of Red Herring Prospectus, respectively, with NSE Emerge.